 The visual message created from a personal register of pictures, stringed together based on some subjective criterion, meaning and purpose of its maker, may give the impression that the pictures were combined at random.
 The stereotyped pictures that predominate on and in the boxes include: tourist-type picture postcards of cities and towns (for the most part, from the ex-SFRY), monuments, historical events of importance, historical figures, couples, famous (mostly Hollywood) actresses from the period in question, flowers, children...
 The mixture of personal and general content constitutes a document about the past in the nature of archaeological findings.
 It suggests contents of a sociological, anthropological and political nature.
 Collective memory surpasses personal intentions and details.

 These pieces that are in the process of disappearing are rarely found.
 For the most part, they are found in flea markets, sometimes in second-hand shops, very rarely through the Internet, and they come well preserved or damaged.
-Preserved from deterioration, taken out of their original context, possessing certain kitsch characteristics, when placed inside an artistic context, these found objects (objects trouvés) are exhibited either as they are – ready-made objects, or processed by means of other media in the form of prints, videos, installations...
+Preserved from deterioration, taken out of their original context, possessing certain kitsch characteristics, when placed inside an artistic context, these found objects (objects trouvés) are exhibited either as they are – ready-made objects, or processed by means of other media in the form of prints, blow up objects, videos, installations...

 INBOX constitutes a continuation of my previous works PHOTO FONT and THE SMS ARCHIVES.
 Works based on boxes made of picture postcards invoke memories of boxes from art history found in the opuses of Joseph Cornell, Andy Warhol, Donald Judd, Walter de Maria...